Max Independent Set

 from matplotlib import pyplot as plt

-We proceed by defining the pyomo model that will be used on the Classiq platform, using the mathematical formulation defined above:
+Define the Pyomo model to use on the Classiq platform, with the mathematical formulation defined above:

 def mis(graph: nx.Graph) -> pyo.ConcreteModel: